 Committee received a report showing the position for the first six months of this year's revenue budget as far as this Committee was concerned.

-- RESOLVED: That the report be noted. - 353 OVERALL REVENUE MONITORING 206/17
+353 OVERALL REVENUE MONITORING 206/17

 Committee received a report outlining the position on the revenue budget for the current financial year.